matvej-g/minitalk/README.md

 ## Features
 - **Signal-based IPC**: Uses `kill()` to send `SIGUSR1` and `SIGUSR2`.
 - **Bitwise encoding**: Transmits each character one bit at a time.
-- **Acknowledgements**: Server sends a confirmation signal back after each byte.
+- **Acknowledgements**: Server sends a confirmation signal back after whole message is send.
-- **Graceful exit**: Client and server handle unexpected terminations cleanly.
 - **Norm-compliant**:
   - Only permitted functions
   - 25 lines max per function.